VARUN1128/taqwa-store/README.md

 - Sign in flow, details edit on cloud console
 - Continue with google, make it correctly align
 - Icons and font alignation check on phone
+- scrolling right on landing
+- Cards in search

 ### Important ones